 How to Solve the Problem of iPhone Low Call Volume

 1. Check the Silent/Ring Switch if Your iPhone Has Low Call Volume

 The left side of your iPhone is where you'll find the Silent/Ring switch.
-A silent mode error can cause your iPhone's low call volume issue.
+A silent mode error can cause your iPhone's low call volume or iPhone not ringing issue.
 So, the first thing you should do is to check the Silent/Ring switch.
 When the button is moved to reveal the orange color, your iPhone is in Silent mode.
 When the orange isn’t showing, then your iPhone is in Ring mode.
 However, if you find that your iPhone is in Silent mode, move the button to change it to Ring mode.
 Then, try out the methods below if the issue persists.

 2. Turn off the Phone Noise Cancellation to Fix iPhone Low Call Volume

 If the low ear speaker issue persists, then you might have to turn off the Phone Noise Cancellation.
 Phone Noise Cancellation serves to minimize the amount of noise that your phone picks up from the background, making conversations clearer.
 The Phone Noise Cancellation is on by default, but turning it off isn’t difficult at all.
 To turn it off,

 - Go to Settings > Accessibility > Audio/Visual > Phone Noise Cancellation.

 3. Adjust Call Audio Routing to Solve iPhone Low Call Volume Issue

 Another method to consider when you have low call volume is to check the Call Audio Routing setting.
 Call Audio Routing helps direct the call to another connected device such as speaker, Bluetooth, or Airpods, which can be a possible reason why sound can no longer be heard from your iPhone’s speaker.
 To adjust the Call Audio Routing setting,

 - Go to Settings > Accessibility > Call Audio Routing > select Automatic.